ethdebug/solidity-data-representation/src/types.md

    for `ufixed128x18` and `fixed128x18`; and `byte` for `bytes1`.
-8. Each direct type's default value is simply whatever value is represented by a string of all zero bytes, with the one exception of internal functions in locations other than storage.
+8. Each direct type's default value is simply whatever value is represented by a string of all zero bytes, with the one exception of internal functions in locations other than storage for contracts not compiled with `viaIR` turned on.
    See [below](#user-content-types-overview-overview-of-the-types-direct-types-representations-of-direct-types) for more on this.
 9. The `N` in `uintN` and `intN` must be a multiple of 8, from 8 to 256.
 The `M` in `ufixedMxN` and `fixedMxN` must be a multiple of 8, from 8 to 256, while `N` must be from 0 to 80.
 The `N` in `bytesN` must be from 1 to 32.